HyperionKit/fe/scripts/README.md

-# Changelog Update Script
+# Enhanced Changelog Update Script with Gantt Timeline

-An intelligent, automated script that scans the entire repository for changes and updates the `DEVELOPMENT_CHANGELOG.md` file accordingly.
+An intelligent, automated script that scans the entire repository for changes, updates the `DEVELOPMENT_CHANGELOG.md` file, and generates a visual Gantt chart timeline with status indicators and tooltips based on current project files.

 ## 🚀 Features